rodburns/awesome-oneapi/README.md

 * [NESO (Neptune Exploratory SOftware)](https://github.com/ExCALIBUR-NEPTUNE/NESO) - This is a work-in-progress respository for exploring the implementation of a series of tokamak exhaust relevant models combining high order finite elements with particles, written in C++ and SYCL.
 * [Ewald-Splitting-with-Prolates](https://github.com/LiangJiuyang/Ewald-Splitting-with-Prolates) - This fork includes custom modifications for the ESP (Ewald summation with prolate spheroidal wave functions) method.
 * [CUTLASS](https://github.com/sommerlukas/cutlass-fork) - CUTLASS is a collection of CUDA C++ template abstractions for implementing high-performance matrix-matrix multiplication (GEMM) and related computations at all levels and scales within CUDA.
 It incorporates strategies for hierarchical decomposition and data movement similar to those used to implement cuBLAS and cuDNN.
+* [heyoka](https://github.com/bluescarni/heyoka) - heyoka is a C++ library for the integration of ordinary differential equations (ODEs) via Taylor's method, based on automatic differentiation techniques and aggressive just-in-time compilation via LLVM.
+* [Comparing parallel asynchronous frameworks with prime sieve](https://github.com/lums658/sieve_exec_comparison) - The sieve of Eratosthenes is a well-known (and ancient) algorithm for finding prime numbers.
+The algorithm maintains a list of all numbers up to a certain value.
+Starting at 2, the algorithm finds the next number in the list that has not been crossed off and then crosses off all multiples of that number from the list.
+If we maintain the list of numbers as a bitmap, with true meaning a number is prime, we just iterate through the list with a stride equal to the current prime, setting each corresponding location to false.
+* [cascade](https://github.com/esa/cascade) - cascade is a C++/Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
+It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision/conjunction detection.
+Its development was motivated to help conjunction tracking and collision detection of orbiting space debris populations.
+* [Spatial Model Editor](https://github.com/spatial-model-editor/spatial-model-editor) - A GUI editor to create and edit spatial SBML models of bio-chemical reactions and simulate them using the dune-copasi solver for reaction-diffusion systems.
+* [Phyno](https://github.com/netboz/phyno) - Phyno (for Physic Node) is a physic simulation engine over MQTT.
+* [CGraphIndex](https://github.com/Hongweihuo-Lab/CGraphIndex) - CGraphIndex [1] is a novel compressed self-index for labeled property multidigraphs.
+It for the first time achieves the kth-order entropy space bound for multidigraph properties (the dominant term in practice) and the 1st-order graph entropy for multidigraph structures.
+A self-index actually encodes the original input and thus there is no need to store the input separately.
+* [laplace-fmm](https://github.com/ViktorAushev/laplace-fmm) - Implementation of the fast multipole method for the Laplace equation in 2d and 3d (rotation-based), parallelized with MPI, TBB and CUDA.
+This description will be completed later.

 ### Tools and Development